Applications

 What do you mean by 'standard orchestral instruments'?

-These are the instruments generally found in a classical symphonic orchestra: strings (violin, viola, cello, double bass), woodwind (flute/piccolo, oboe/cor anglais, clarinet, bassoon), brass (french horn, trumpet, trombone, tuba) and percussion (timpani, pitched and unpitched percussion).
+These are the instruments generally found in a symphonic orchestra: strings (violin, viola, cello, double bass), woodwind (flute/piccolo, oboe/cor anglais, clarinet, bassoon), brass (french horn, trumpet, trombone, tuba) and percussion (timpani, pitched and unpitched percussion).

 Are there fees?

-If a placement offer is made, a non-refundable fee must be paid in advance to secure your place (further details are available on the discipline-specific pages).
+If a placement offer is made, a non-refundable fee must be paid in advance to secure your place.
+For the 2024 programmes, this was €80 (Symphony Orchestra) and €40 (all other programmes).

 Logistics